-A crucial aspect to consider when planning your educational journey, especially if you're looking into the cost of studying in Germany, are the tuition fees and administrative fees you will encounter.
-When considering the cost of studying in Germany, remember that the country is home to a variety of educational institutions, including both public and private universities, each offering unique fee structures and courses for international students.
+A crucial aspect to consider when planning your educational journey, are the tuition fees in Germany for international students.
+You should remember that the country is home to a variety of educational institutions, including both public and private universities, each offering unique fee structures and courses.

 Synonymous with affordability, public universities in Germany have carved a niche for themselves on a global platform.
 These institutions are so dedicated to promoting education that they offer free education to students originating from regions within the European Union (EU) and the European Economic Area (EEA).
 Isn't it wonderful that German universities champion inclusive education at such a high level?